Simplify your stack and build anything. Or everything.

 • You don't want to deal with keeping production / staging databases in sync via DDL changes

-• You leverage a lot of array fields, block fields, or hasMany select fields and similar
+• You leverage a lot of Arrays, Blocks, or hasMany Select fields

 Many projects might call for more rigid database architecture where the shape of your data is strongly enforced at the database level.
 For example, if you know the shape of your data and it's relatively "flat", and you don't anticipate it to change often, your workload might suit relational databases like Postgres very well.

-You should prefer a relational DB like Postgres if:
+You should prefer a relational DB like Postgres or SQLite if:

 • You require enforced data consistency at the database level